Learn how to make $1000 a month in dividends by setting up a dividend portfolio aligned to the 12 months of the year.

 And make sure to do your research before investing in a company.
 Just because the stock fits or doesn’t fit the payment pattern exactly, it doesn’t mean you it’s a stock to buy or skip.

-7 do’s and don’ts for choosing stocks for your dividend income portfolio
+7 tips for choosing stocks for your dividend income portfolio

 When you’re ready to start building your dividend income portfolio, here are seven things I learned from my own journey.